Race to Alaska ExplainedStage 1 Race start: Sunday, June 9, 2024, 5:00 AM, Port Townsend, Washington

 Port Townsend to Victoria BC (40 miles)

-R2AK starts with an initial race across open water, two sets of shipping lanes, and an international border.
-The first stage is designed as a qualifier for the full race and as a stand-alone 40 mile sprint for people who just want to put their toe in.
+R2AK starts with an initial jaunt across open water, two sets of shipping lanes, and an international border.
+While not a race in itself, the Proving Ground is designed as a qualifier for the full race and as a stand-alone 40 mile sprint for people who just want to put their toe in.

 If you want to be a part of R2AK but don’t have the time or inclination for the full race- join for a full day of all out racing across some of the biggest water in the course.
 Racers continuing on will clear Canadian customs in Victoria.